 In 2015 Standard Bank PLC entered into a deferred prosecution agreement with the Serious Fraud Office in the United Kingdom to pay penalties of over US$25 million and US$7 million of compensation in connection with its role in an equity raising in Tanzania.
 The case highlights the risks of using agents to help win government contracts.

 Companies that have paid bribes can try to undo some of the harm through reparations.
 Enforcement agencies might also compel reparations to be made.
 This article outlines some of the forms that reparations can take and provides case studies from past enforcement actions.

+This case study of the AWB class action examines allegations that can be made when a company does not report suspected corruption.
 Bribery and corruption allegations can have serious consequences for companies, including fines, loss of business and reputation, loss of licenses and inability to recover payments.
 For listed companies, those potential consequences may be material enough to need to be reported to the ASX.
-This class action case study examines allegations that can be made when a company does not report suspected corruption.

 This resource unpacks the key role played by whistleblowers in identifying instances of foreign bribery.
 Approaches to encouraging whistleblowers to report suspected instances of bribery to law enforcement are explored, including ensuring effective legal protection from reprisals.
 Case studies of the various approaches are provided from around the world to offer practical examples of the recommendations in action.

 Australian businesses operating overseas need to be aware of their obligations under Australian and foreign laws with respect to dealing with foreign public officials.
 Austrade has published an anti-bribery and corruption guide for Australian businesses operating overseas and information sheets that provide businesses with practical tips and risk assessment tools.